 Pre-existing Conditions

 Declaring pre-existing medical conditions may increase your premium.
 Stress-related conditions and mental health are particularly relevant for frequent business travellers.
-Many providers offer online medical screening that can approve cover instantly.
+Many providers offer online medical screening that provides an instant decision on cover.

 📋